helidon-io/helidon-labs/hols/grafana/README.md

 When prompted use the username/password as documented in the Grafana installation (possibly admin/admin).
 Once logged into Grafana:

-1. Click the hamburger menu icon on the left to get the menu.
+1. Click the Grafana menu icon on the left to get the menu.
-2. Click on Add new connection
+2. Click on Add new data source
 3. Search for Prometheus and click on the "Prometheus" data source, then "Add new data source".
 Ensure that the Connection URL is correct for your instance of Prometheus.
 4. Repeat the above for Loki.